rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A marriage license is a document obtained from the state to grant permission to a couple to get married, while a marriage certificate is a document issued after the wedding to certify the union.
 Marriage licenses are obtained from the Rhode Island Department of Health and the City or Town Clerk’s office.
 The first step is determining your eligibility to get married and obtain a marriage license.
 Eligibility is majorly guided by age, as applicants must be 16 -17 to marry with parental consent or 18 without consent.

 The next step is to prepare the necessary documents, such as a valid government-issued ID, proof of residency for Rhode Island residents, and Social Security Numbers.
 Proceed to the City or Town Clerk’s office to apply for a marriage license and complete the application form.
-Pay the required fee, which is generally about $24.
+To submit your application, pay the required fee, which is generally about $24.
+Payment can be made by money order (money order payable to the City or Town Clerk’s office), or by credit/debit card, including Mastercard and Visa.
 There is no waiting period requirement in Rhode Island, as couples can proceed to get married as soon as the license is issued.

-Rhode Island marriage records are available to the public in phases.
+Rhode Island marriage records are considered personal records and are available to the public in phases.
 For the first 100 years, these records are not public records and are only available on request to the couples, their close relatives, legal representatives, and individuals with a court order authorizing their access.
 After 100 years, the records become public records and can be accessed by anyone interested and with value identification.

 Yes, records seekers can use online platforms to look up marriage records for free in Rhode Island.
 Some third-party websites have archives of records across various governmental agencies.
 These websites can be non-governmental platforms affiliated with a county or state government to offer updated public records.
 Third-party websites often offer records at no cost to the public without requiring identity verification.
 They can be easy to navigate due to their user-friendly platform designs.

-Third-party websites also have easy search tools for looking up marriage records, which allow for search parameters such as names, dates, and locations of the marriage.
+Third-party websites also have easy search tools for looking up marriage records, which allow for search parameters such as names, dates, and marriage locations.
 These websites are mostly unofficial and must often be corroborated with an official source to confirm the validity of records.
-Requesters must ensure to confirm each third-party platform’s fee policy before patronizing them.
+Requesters must confirm each third-party platform’s fee policy before patronizing them.

 Is Rhode Island a Common Law State for Marriage?

 Yes, Rhode Island recognizes common law marriages as legally binding unions.
-Common law marriage is a union of couples who do not follow the legal procedure of getting married but are considered legally married by the circumstances of their union.
-Couples can have common law marriage when they are of legal marriageable age, of sound mind, both intend to be married to each other, are not related to each other, and the couple has made the marriage public in an easy such as sharing a last name, living together for a period of time or claiming each other as spouses.
+Common law marriage is a union of couples who do not follow the legal procedure of getting married, but are lawfully considered married by the circumstances of their union.
+Couples can have a common law marriage when they are of legal marriageable age, of sound mind, intend to be married to each other, and are not related.
+The couple has made the marriage public easily, such as sharing a last name, living together for some time, or claiming each other as spouses.
 Common law marriages maintain the same rights and obligations as traditional marriages in Rhode Island.
 This means that dissolving the marriage will require formal divorce processes.

 disclaimer